-Generally we use the standard deadlines for giving you our decision

-When we give you our decision, we will use the "standard" deadlines unless we have agreed to use the "fast" deadlines.
-A standard coverage decision means we will give you an answer within 14 calendar days after we receive your request for a medical item or service.
+Generally we use the standard deadlines for giving you our decision you an answer within 14 calendar days after we receive your request for a medical item or service.
 If your request is for a Medicare Part B prescription drug, we will give you an answer within 72 hours after we receive your request.